sowmya13531/Twitter-Sentiment-Analysis-NLP/README.md

 - Add support for real-time Twitter scraping using Tweepy or snscrape.
 - Integrate deep learning models like BERT for better accuracy.
 - Display word clouds and sentiment distribution charts in the app.

-### 📜 License

-This project is licensed under the MIT License – you are free to use and modify it.